IBT-learning/full-stack-software-engineering-nov-2024/1-html-css/blog-project.md

 # HTML & CSS Final Project

-Over the course of this program you will develop your own blogging web app.
-Eventually a user will be able to log into the app, create a profile, make posts, and see other people's profiles and posts.
-It is up to you whether this app will have a theme (such as a recipe sharing site, etc) or focus on particular kinds of content.
+Over the course of this program you will develop your own blogging web server.
+Eventually a user will be able to log into the server, create a profile, make posts, and see other people's profiles and posts.
+It is up to you whether this server will have a theme (such as a recipe sharing site, etc) or focus on particular kinds of content.
 However, do not plan for special features outside of the ability to create and edit a profile, and create and edit a blog post with or without photos.

 The first phase of this will be to build the HTML prototype.
 You will not be beholden to this prototype, you may decide to make changes to it over time.
 This is just a starting place to build from.